- Parent Information

 What is the Green Room?

 The Green Room is the name of the SEN department at Maplesden Noakes.
-This is where our SENCo, Assistant SENCo and TAs are based.
+This is where our SENCo, Assistant SENCo and SEN TAs are based.
+We also have specialist subject TAs deployed across departments.
 The Green Room is an area within the school where children will be able to access interventions and support.